 - Lego therapy

 - Speech & language therapy (SaLT)

 - Occupational therapy (OT)

-- Pets As Therapy.
+- Pets As Therapy

+- Project Salus

+- Thrive

+- Access to external counselling services

 Who can access therapy?

 All of our students may benefit from having some form of therapy.
 At Infiniti School, we tailor each student's therapeutic programme so that it meets their individual needs.